-The World Heart Federation Roadmap for Non-Valvular Atrial Fibrillation identifies roadblocks and suggests potential solutions to improve cardiovascular health and help reach the target set out in the Sustainable Development Goals: achieve a 30% reduction in NCDs, including CVD, by 2030.
+The World Heart Federation Roadmap on Atrial Fibrillation identifies roadblocks and suggests potential solutions to improve cardiovascular health and help reach the target set out in the Sustainable Development Goals: achieve a 30% reduction in NCDs, including CVD, by 2030.

 A Roadmap is a framework to identify roadblocks and suggest potential solutions on the road to 2030.
 Global Roadmaps have been developed by worldwide experts to detect the problems and offer solutions on specific topics impacting cardiovascular mortality.

 In 2017, the World Heart Federation published a Roadmap for Non-Valvular Atrial Fibrillation, which provided evidence-informed guidance on priority interventions for AF that can be adapted to different contexts.

 Since then, technological advances have created new opportunities to help overcome barriers to screening, diagnosis and management of AF, from devices that can help identify and predict the condition, to the use of mobile technologies to facilitate new, more efficient and more effective approaches to healthcare.

 In 2019, thanks to a team of WHF Emerging Leaders, the World Health Organisation added non-vitamin K antagonist oral anticoagulants, which are crucial for stroke prevention and for the management of AF, to its Model List of Essential Medicines.

 Three years after the original Roadmap publication, the barriers and solutions that were identified continue to be relevant.
 Our new, updated Roadmap focuses on reviewing what has changed and redefining global priorities for AF management, particularly targeting low- and middle-income countries.